 These large spray droplets are mostly stopped in our nose and throat (nasopharyngeal space) while the thin aerosol, meaning particles floating in the air, could reach deep into the lung (alveolar cells).
-Without getting too technical on the biology of transmission, the Coronavirus is locking to an enzyme mainly found in the nose/throat region.
-At this stage of knowledge this may infer that any solution stopping the large spay droplets could greatly help to flatten the curve of transmission!
+Without getting too technical on the biology of transmission, the Coronavirus is locked to an enzyme mainly found in the nose/throat region.
+At this stage of knowledge, this may infer that any solution stopping the large spay droplets could greatly help to flatten the curve of transmission!

-Just to be clear there is not one mask guaranteeing a 100% protection, even using N95/FFP2 or N99/FFP3 masks.
+Just to be clear there is not one mask guaranteeing 100% protection, even using N95/FFP2 or N99/FFP3 masks.
 The Coronavirus is as small as 0.1µm diameter and even with the best mask if not correctly used one can be infected.
 Now, if we all respect social distancing, wash our hands appropriately and regularly, and wear any mask (DIY, surgical, or N95/FFP2) we could reduce significantly the transmission of this hazardous infection.